onegunsamurai/coloring_prob_solver/README.md

 Data folder contains different datasets of diverse difficulty.

-Open the coloringfinal.py and set the DATA file in (file_location) variable to choose desired dataset.
+Open the coloringfinal.py and set the DATA file in (file_location) variable on line 131 to choose desired dataset.

 Please note:
 Big datasets may require solid computational time.